mattermost/mattermost-developer-documentation/site/content/internal/sustained-engineering.md

 SET works in a continuous style using this [Kanban JIRA board](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=33).
 Tickets in the TO DO column should be organized from highest priority to lowest priority, based on the [Priority of Work](#priority-of-work) section.
 The SET lead should make sure that the tickets are priority ordered but team members can move tickets around to meet the correct priorities as necessary.

+Team members on SET should pull tickets off the top of TO DO queue, work on them to completion and then pull another one off the TO DO queue.

 Discusson related to SET should occur in the [~Sustained Engineering](https://community.mattermost.com/core/channels/sustained-engineering) channel on https://community.mattermost.com.

 SET meets twice per week, after the Tuesday and Thursday triage meetings.
 During these meetings SET members should provide status updates and talk about any blockers that have been encountered.